Aks-Dmv/TroGAN/README.md

 ```
 You can modify the `binary_file_parser.py` according to your requirements.
 Your files should be in data after you are done.

-For **contours**, we need to pass horse images through the [photosketch StyleGAN2 model](https://www.ri.cmu.edu/wp-content/uploads/2019/01/Li-Mengtian-WACV-2019-Photo-Sketching.pdf)).
+**NOTE 1:**  For contours, we need to pass horse images through the [photosketch StyleGAN2 model](https://www.ri.cmu.edu/wp-content/uploads/2019/01/Li-Mengtian-WACV-2019-Photo-Sketching.pdf)).
 Choose some images (same number of **user-sketches** above) from the horse LSUN dataset (instructions in the [ganSketching submodule](https://github.com/eMYKion/GANSketching#download-datasets-and-pre-trained-models)), and run:

 ```bash
 cd ganSketching